gferreira/xTools4/docs/_reference/variable/glyph-meme.md

 ![]({{ site.url }}/images/variable/GlyphMeme.png){: .img-fluid }
 </div>
 <div class='col-8' markdown='1'>
-get designspace…
+designspace…
 : Open a dialog to select a designspace file.

-get measurements…
-: Open a dialog to select a measurements file.

-get smart sets…
-: Open a dialog to select a smart sets file.
+reload
+: Reload the previously selected designspace file.

 glyph group
 : Select a glyph group from the list (imported from smart sets).

 glyph name
-: Select a glyph for which to show the memes.
+: Select a glyph from which to load parameters (meme).

-parameters (meme)
+glyph parameters (meme)
 : A list of all parameters involved in the variations of the selected glyph.

 open